EmmaShedden/logm-standard-brownian-motion/README.md

     or http://127.0.0.1:8889/?token=7a40b78e800ac1574c7435815ccb54497ac50eaac846db92
 ```
 9. Code is ready to edit/run within the browser.

+##### Subsequent use:
+1. Run `conda activate base` to activate the virtual environment.
+If you created a different venv for this project, activate that (you can check what venvs are available using `conda env list`).
+2. Run `jupyter notebook`.
+    - Again, if you use WSL/WSL2 on Windows, run `jupyter notebook --port=8889 --no-browser` instead.
+3. Follow the instructions to open the project directory in Jupyter.

+##### Ending the session:
+1. When you're done, make sure to save changes (upper left corner).
+Close the browser window and return to the command line.
+2. Type `Ctrl + C`, then `y` to terminate the Jupyter session.
+3. Run `conda deactivate` to deactivate the virtual environment.

 Source: [This guide](https://devinschumacher.com/how-to-setup-jupyter-notebook-virtual-environment-vs-code-kernels/).

 #### Option 1: Google Colab